Blog Posts matching AWESOMENESS:

 Luke Daigler (who finally got a name) is our peanut and continues to distinguish himself as a fighter.
 Since the moment he was born he has led the pack.
 The first off oxygen, the strongest lungs, fastest grower and constantly squirms as if to say- "look at me!"
 He is the only one left in an incubator, but only because of his size.
 He is now 2 lbs and 12 oz.
 He should be in a bassinette within a couple days.

 I am feeling well and recovering quickly.
 I hope everyone had a great holiday and is looking forward to the New Year."

 Evolution's Trip to Montreal

-Monday, February 27th 2012 by Michael Kelly Brown, Director of Consumer Sales and Marketing
+Monday, February 27th 2012 by Michael Kelly Brown, Director of Consumer Sales

 new partner (Evolution Red) and I just returned from a romantic week in